St10245564/Event-Management-System/README.md

 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss the changes you'd like to make.

-markdown
-Copy
-Edit

----

-### ✅ Next Steps:

-1. Paste this into your `README.md` file.
-2. Replace:
-   - `"YOUR_AZURE_BLOB_CONNECTION_STRING"` with your real Azure connection string.
-   - `"YOUR_CONTAINER_NAME"` with your Azure blob container name.
-   - `"Your Name"` and `@yourusername` with your actual name and GitHub username.

-Would you also like a sample `IBlobService.cs` + `BlobService.cs` for the image upload logic?

-Ask ChatGPT